Lunken Airport: History

 Lunken Airport was supplanted by the Cincinnati/Northern Kentucky International Airport after flooding from the Ohio River and introduction of larger aircraft that needed longer runways.
 The flooding prompted the airport's nickname of "Sunken Lunken".
 (Note: The airport was also threatened or damaged by flooding in March 1933 and March 1945.)
 During the Ohio River flood of 1937, the airfield and two-story main terminal building at the southwest corner of the airport were submerged, except for the third-floor air traffic control "tower".
 A plaque (which appears from ground level to be a single black brick) on the terminal building, facing the airfield, indicates the high-water mark.
 The airport flooded again in 1945 and 1948.
 However, the latter was not before the soon-to-be U.S. Air Force vacated the field in 1947.
 As early as 1948 and continuing to at least 1966, the Greater Cincinnati Airmen's Club held an annual cross country air race at the airport.
 In the early 1960s Conrad International Corporation, which upgraded Beechcraft 18s, was located at the airport.
 In 1962, Wilmer Avenue, the western border of the airport, was moved westward.
-In 1964 the FAA designated the airport as a general reliever airport.
+(Note: Wilmer Road originally only referred to the section northeast of Airport Road, but the name was applied to the remaining portion, previously called Turkey Bottom Road, in 1927.)
+The next year, the layout of the golf course to the north was changed to provide additional room for a runway.
+At the same time, Midwest Airways announced it would begin offering scheduled service out of Lunken, becoming the first airline to do so since 1947.
+(Note: It had previously provided non-scheduled service since 1959.)
+In 1964, a new control tower was also completed and a wing added to the terminal building.
+That same year, the FAA designated the airport as a general reliever airport.
 As business jet travel expanded, the 6,100-foot parallel runway 2R was added about 1965 (requiring relocation of the Little Miami River).
+(Note: The work also included raising the levee along the river to 71 feet.)
 In 1967, its name was officially changed from "Lunken Field" to "Lunken Airport".
 The Ohio Aerospace Expo was held at the airport in 1978.
+By that time, airport leadership began contemplating a greater focus on corporate aviation.
+Ten years later, Lunken was "believed to rank third in the United States [...] in the number of business jets based at a general aviation reliever airport."